 Keeping your Texas lawn lush and green can be tricky.
 Your landscape requires a certain amount of water to flourish.
 Unfortunately, water is a resource that is in short supply in Texas.
 Common watering practices can waste a lot of water through evaporation and misdirection.
-If you’re interested in keep your Texas lawn healthy while still managing your water supply in an eco-friendly way, consider these expert tips
+If you’re interested in keeping your Texas lawn healthy while still managing your water supply in an eco-friendly way, consider these expert tips.

 Utilize a Drip Irrigation System